 - There are other circumstances under which a trade mark may be challenged, cancelled or removed.
 Please check the relevant requirements prior to application.

-- Applications may be made directly to the Office or can enter through national phase entry via a Patent Cooperation Treaty (PCT).
+- Applications may be made directly to the Office or can enter through national phase entry via the Patent Cooperation Treaty (PCT).

-- Applications can be made for an independent patent or patent of addition to some prior patent or application.
+- Applications can be made for an independent patent or patent of addition to some prior patents or applications.